Vacuum Energy and Renormalization of the Field-Independent Term: Field-Independent Term in RG

 This clearly signals that the formulation of the RG evolution of the constant, field-independent term $V_k(0)$ requires special care within the nonperturbative approach implied by the Wetterich equation (see also Sec.~2.3 of Ref.~\cite{Gi2006}).
 Moreover, if we implement the condition $R_{k\to \Lambda}(p) = \infty$ on the regulator, then it turns out that in many cases, the ``constant term'' $V_k(0) $ in Eq.~\eqref{GammaK2}, actually is given by a divergent integral.

 Therefore, the constant term $V_k(0) $ needs a special treatment in the framework of the nonperturbative RG method.
-In the following, we will consider cases where $V_k(\phi)$ can naturally be identified with the zeroth-order term (in $\phi$) obtained from the scale-dependent potential $V_k(\phi)$.
+In the following, we will consider cases where $V_k(0)$ can naturally be identified with the zeroth-order term (in $\phi$) obtained from the scale-dependent potential $V_k(\phi)$.
 One might argue that, for many purposes, the precise form of the function $V_k(0)$ is physically irrelevant as it constitutes a field-independent constant.
 However, there are special cases where the RG evolution of a constant (field-independent) part of the potential has physical meaning.
 For example, if one aims at a determination of the free energy in a flat background or of the cosmological constant in a general non-flat background, then the problem of unambiguously determining $V_k(0)$ has to be seriously considered.

-The explicit form of the nonperturbative RG equation which is suitable for application can be obtained by from \eq{erg} using various approximations.
-Derivative expansion is one of the widely used approximation and its leading order is the Local Potential Approximation (LPA) \cite{Dupuis2021}.
-In LPA the RG equation \eq{erg} using the so called Litim cutoff \cite{Litim2000} reads as
+The explicit form of the nonperturbative RG equation which is suitable for application can be obtained by from~\eq{erg} using various approximations.
+Derivative expansion is one of the widely used approximation and its leading order is the local potential approximation (LPA) \cite{Dupuis2021}.
+Within the LPA, the RG equation \eq{erg}, using the so-called Litim cutoff \cite{Litim2000}, reads as

-where $V_k$ is the dimensionful scaling potential in d-dimensions, $k$ is the running momentum, and $\alpha_d = \Omega_d/(2(2\pi)^d)$ is related to the d-dimensional solid angle $\Omega_d = 2 \pi^{d/2}/\Gamma(d/2)$.
-Eq.\,\eqref{opt_dimful} has been obtained projecting the exact functional RG equation\, \cite{WeHo1973,Po1984,eea_rg_1,eea_rg_2,AlPo2001}, see Eq.\,\eqref{erg}, on a functional ansatz for the scalar field effective action, which contains only the bare kinetic term plus a scale dependent effective potential $V_{k}$.
+where $V_k$ is the dimensionful scaling potential in $d$ dimensions, $k$ is the running momentum, and $\alpha_d = \Omega_d/(2(2\pi)^d)$ is related to the $d$-dimensional solid angle $\Omega_d = 2 \pi^{d/2}/\Gamma(d/2)$.
+Eq.\,\eqref{opt_dimful} has been obtained projecting the exact functional RG equation\, \cite{WeHo1973,Po1984,eea_rg_1,eea_rg_2,AlPo2001} [see Eq.\,\eqref{erg}] on a functional ansatz for the scalar field effective action, which contains only the bare kinetic term plus a scale dependent effective potential $V_{k}$.
 Then, Eq.\,\eqref{opt_dimful} represents the non-perturbative $\beta$-function of the effective potential in absence of any renormalization for the non-local operators in the action\,\cite{BeTeWe2002,Po2003,Gi2006,Pa2007,De2007,Ro2012,Na2014}.